larvenejafemcoder/golden_coffee/README.md

 # React + Vite

 ## About Project
-Ready template for a coffee shop website called golden coffee
+An online coffee shop website for selling all kinds of coffees

 ### See <a href='https://goldencoffee.liara.run'>Demo</a>